 Getting your employees involved

-The first tip you need to remember in order to tell a good story is that it needs to be engaging, meaning you need to rope your employees directly into the process.
+The first tip you need to remember in order to tell a good story is that it needs to be engaging, meaning you need to rope your employees directly into the process, particularly if you are producing online courses.
+You can find out more about how to build an online course by consulting several resources.
 Your tales should be down to earth and relatable, and apply to every single one of your employees; for managers who are dealing with diverse staffs, this may seem to be an insurmountable challenge, but as a matter of fact, there’s a great deal of unifying themes across the stories disparate cultures tell one another that you can rely upon to succeed when it comes to conveying your message.

 Aristotle, for instance, laid out an astonishingly easy to follow storytelling formula that’s been repeated by virtually every culture in the world; namely, good stories have a beginning, middle, and end, and have 7 key elements that storytellers can’t afford to forget.
 Brush up on these elements before you try to tell team-boosting stories to your employees, and you can’t fail when it comes to crafting an enthralling tale that ropes them in from the get-go.